1790 – 1880 - Establishment of the TEUFELBERGER hemp ropery

 2001 - Further expansion of wire rope production infrastructure

 By acquiring the steel wire rope plant of Voestalpine-Austria Draht in Sankt Aegyd, Austria, we were able to significantly strengthen our position in the ropeway ropes segment.
 In St. Aegyd, the first steel wire ropes were made way back in 1845.

 2007 - TEUFELBERGER crossed the Atlantic

-By purchasing New England Ropes, a renowned manufacturer of fiber ropes in Fall River, Mass., TEUFELBERGER gained a foothold in the U.S. Back in 1967, Randy Repass founded his own fiber rope company and, with great commitment and persistence, developed it into a technology leader in the U.S. Following its acquisition, New England Ropes has continued to be a firmly established yachting rope brand.
+By purchasing New England Ropes, a renowned manufacturer of fiber ropes in Fall River, Mass., TEUFELBERGER gained a foothold in the U.S. Back in 1967, Herb Repass and Dave Aigler founded their own fiber rope company and, with great commitment and persistence, developed it into a technology leader in the U.S. Following its acquisition, New England Ropes has continued to be a firmly established yachting rope brand.
 Meanwhile, TEUFELBERGER utilizes the broad technology basis also for the production of its fiber ropes for tree care, industrial applications, etc.

 2014 - Expansion of fiber rope manufacturing capabilitiesThe acquisition of Textech Asia in Thailand has opened up opportunities in Asia and also completed our global yachting rope range